Korean Food: Galbi Tang (Short Rib Soup)

 - 2 lb Beef short ribs, cut into 1.5 to 2 inch squares (leave the bones in and cut in between so each piece has a bone)

-- ½ to 1 large Korean radish or 2 Chinese white radishes, peeled and cut into 1 inch slices
+- ½ to 1 large Korean radish, peeled and cut into 1 inch slices

-- 1-2 Tbsp minced garlic (season to how much you like)
+- 1-2 tablespoons minced garlic (season to how much you like)

 - Optional seasoning if you want spicy: chili powder to taste